-The Vice President (Student Affairs) and Director of Services shall both be ex-officio non-voting members of the Board.
+The Vice President (Student Affairs), the Director of Academics, the Director of Services, and the Director of Social Issues shall be ex-officio non-voting members of the Board.

 The Engineering Society membership shall elect the voting members to the Board at the Annual General Meeting.
 The voting members of the Board shall be nominated in the following manners: